CST 412.01 – General Communication Studies Internship

 - If you meet the above criteria and are interested in pursuing an internship opportunity:

-- Write a Letter of Interest in business letter format addressed to Mrs. April Wright.
+- Write a Letter of Interest in business letter format addressed to Dr. Lind, Internship Coordinator.

 - There are many resources available online and also at UNCG’s Career Services Center to help you format your professional letter.
-It must include:
+Your letter must include:

 - A self-introduction,

-- the site at which you plan to be an intern, and who your site supervisor will be, and how many hours you have committed to complete (90 or 180),
+- the site at which you plan to be an intern, who your site supervisor will be, and how many hours you have committed to complete (90 or 180),

 - an explanation of what CST courses you have taken and any other experiences you have that prepared you for this internship, and

-- justification for how that site prepares you for a position as a communication professional.
+- justification for how this site and internship experiences prepare you for a future position as a communication studies professional.

 - Indicate your interest in completing an internship and ask if they would be willing to fill out a short recommendation survey.

-- Include the Internship Recommendation Survey and your letter of interest in the email to the faculty member.
+- Include the link to the Internship Recommendation Survey and your completed letter of interest in the email to the faculty member.

 - Step 4: Application Approval

-- Once your application has been reviewed and approved and the recommendation survey has been completed by your faculty representative, you will receive an email notifying you to register for CST 412-01.
+- Once your application has been reviewed and approved and the recommendation survey has been completed by your faculty representative, you will receive an email notifying you of your ability to register for CST 412-01.
 You cannot register until the application process is complete.

-- The course is limited to 25 students and will not be over enrolled, so the earlier you get this done, the more likely you are to obtain a seat in the course.
+- The course is limited to 25 students and will not be over-enrolled, so the earlier you get things done, the more likely you are to obtain a seat in the course.